Separated but still living together in same house (UK)

-Living in the same house during separation is not the easiest thing to do.
+Living in the same house during separation or divorce is not the easiest thing to do.

 We want to help explain that it is actually quite hard to get a divorce when you are cohabiting, but still living together after you have separated.